 The CWA process is linked with the committee CEN/TC 389 Innovation Management.
 The project plan, report of the kick-off meeting of 17 September 2015 and the registration form for participation can be found under the tab 'Documents' and on the website of CEN.

-Are you interested to participate in the development of this CEN Workshop Agreement (CWA)?
+Are you interested to learn more about the CEN Workshop Agreement (CWA)?
 Please contact Marlou Bijlsma orThamar Zijlstra via firstname.lastname@example.org.

 For more information please contact Thamar Zijlstra.